Chikun2004/CSI-25-DevOps/Week-4/Create_Docker_Image_Guide.md

-# Docker Image Creation Guide
+# Docker Image Creation

-This guide explains how to create Docker images using two different methods: via a Dockerfile and from running containers.
+This explains how to create Docker images using two different methods: via a Dockerfile and from running containers.

 ---

-## 📦 Method 1: Create Docker Image Using Dockerfile
+##  Method 1: Create Docker Image Using Dockerfile

 ### 1. Prerequisites
 - Docker installed on your machine.